jjehff/GPA-Calculator/README.md

  - Adding Classes
  - Calculate GPA rounded by 5 decimal points
  - Show all your classes inputted
- - Calculate how many units is needed whilst only achieving A's to reach a certain GPA
+ - Calculate how many units is needed while maintaining a certain GPA to reach a certain GPA
  - Very cool program